wso2/docs-ob-toolkit-uk/en/docs/learn/api-security.md

 ### Token Request

-API consumer applications use the Token Endpoint to obtain access tokens, id tokens, and optionally, a refresh token.
+TPP applications use the Token Endpoint to obtain access tokens, id tokens, and optionally, a refresh token.
 Following security features are available in WSO2 Open Banking during Token flows.

-- The API consumer application can authenticate the authorization server when accessing the token endpoint using any of the following methods:
+- The TPP application can authenticate the authorization server when accessing the token endpoint using any of the following methods:
     - Private key JWT authentication (Auth code grant)
     - MTLS authentication (Auth code grant)